Factorization of Power Corrections in the Drell-Yan Process in EFT: NLP operator products in SCET

 The one-gluon matrix elements of the operators $O_2^{(i)}(\mu,\{u\})$ are given in Appendix \ref{sec:appendix_matrix_elements}.

-There are additional operators not included in \eqn{eq:AtypeDefns} and \eqn{eq:BtypeDefns} which are part of the general SCET current expansion \cite{Goerke:2017lei}, but which do not contribute to $\Cff$ at the order (in $\alpha_s$, $q_T/Q$, or $\lqcd/Q$) to which we are working.
-These operators do not mix under renormalization at one loop with the operators considered here, and so are not included in this analysis.
+There are additional operators not included in \eqn{eq:AtypeDefns} and \eqn{eq:BtypeDefns} that are part of the general SCET current expansion \cite{Goerke:2017lei}, but which do not contribute to $\Cff$ at the order (in $\alpha_s$, $q_T^2/q^2$, or $\lqcd^2/q^2$) to which we are working, or which contribute only to the gluon-initiated Drell-Yan subprocess.
+These operators do not mix under renormalization at one loop with the operators considered here, and so are not included in this analysis, though we list them in Appendix \ref{sec:appendix_matrix_elements} for completeness.

-\subsection{Renormalization Group Running}
+\subsection{Renormalization group running}

 The anomalous dimensions of all the required matching coefficients $C_2^{(i)}(\{ u \})$ have been calculated previously in \cite{Manohar:2003vb,Freedman:2014uta,Goerke:2017lei}.
 They obey the integro-differential equation